 - Split your leg workout in two different sessions: Training splits are a great way to reduce your risk of an overuse injury, but why stop at an upper/lower body split?
 Consider splitting your leg days across two to three different sessions to help maximize your performance and results!
 Do quadricep-focused exercises on one day and focus on hamstring and glute exercises on the other.
 With at least 1-2 days of rest in between to avoid putting excessive stress on your muscles and joints in the lower body.

 - Use lifting gear: Lifting gear like lifting straps and lifting belts can give you the support you need to go heavier on your reps.
 If you want to maximize your results, heavy sets are key, but there is a risk of injury to your lower back or other muscles.
-To ensure you're lifting as safely as possible consider using lifting straps and a lifting belt on your really heavy sets - and in case you need some, we have awesome cute lifting gear that helps maximize your heavy lifting days in style!
-Learn more about our new Lifting Gear Collection, plus how to use it!
+To ensure you're lifting as safely as possible consider using lifting straps and a lifting belt on your really heavy sets - and in case you need some, UPPPER has high-quality and stylish lifting gear that helps maximize your heavy lifting days!

 Romanian Deadlift alternatives and variations

 For those who may not be able to do a barbell Romanian deadlift quite yet, or ever due to lower back issues, here are the best RDL alternatives:

 Dumbbell split leg Romanian deadlift